Vegan Hot Chocolate

 Process shots showing the blender with cashews, water, then cocoa and cinnamon being added

-Tips for making vegan hot chocolate recipe
+Tips for making the best vegan hot chocolate recipe

 1. Make sure to use raw (not roasted), unsalted, unseasoned cashews.
 The raw cashews are softer and sweeter, so they will yield a better consistency for the milk; and one that’s not salty or seasoned anyway.